IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

 1. Check logs generated by IE

    IE server component generates logs while processing admission requests in a cluster.
-Logs of IE server could be retrived using a script called [`log_server.sh `](../script/log_server.sh).
+Logs of IE server could be retrived by executing a script called [`log_server.sh `](../script/log_server.sh).

    Run the script below to check the log generated by IE server when processing individual request to create/update resources.